-ADAPT Firearms Glossary/Tactical Terminology and Definitions.
+ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

-CURRENTLY UNDER CONSTRUCTION If you have questions or suggestions to add to this page please contact us and let us know.
+If you have questions or suggestions to add to this page please contact us and let us know.

 This study guide is used to help our students remember some of the vocabulary that is used during our courses of instruction.

 Click on any image for an enlarged version.